Art therapy offers a way to explore and express difficult thoughts and feelings.

 Art therapy is a form of emotional support that can be helpful to people who are struggling with difficult and challenging situations.
 It involves using visual art materials with a trained art therapist to create pictures or objects that have personal meanings.
-Art therapy may help release bottled up emotions, and give new understanding and perspectives.
+It may help release bottled up emotions, and give new understanding and perspectives.

 Art therapy is not about creating a fantastic piece of art.
 You don’t need to be able to draw or paint.

 Art therapy is used by people with a variety of problems including: